 Health Benefits of Chayote Squash:

 A humble vegetable, Chayote comes with an array of nutritional components.
-This tender vegetable with deep ridges is not only low on calories but also offers ample amounts of potassium, magnesium, manganese, copper, Vitamins C, K, B6, B9 or folate, Calcium, Iron besides a whopping 2.8 grams of dietary fibre and contains absolutely no fat, sodium making it an ideal vegetable for those on weight loss journey.
+This tender vegetable with deep ridges is not only low on calories but also offers ample amounts of potassium, magnesium, manganese, copper, Vitamins C, K, B6, B9 or folate, Calcium, Iron besides a whopping 2.8 grams of dietary fiber and contains absolutely no fat, sodium making it an ideal vegetable for those on weight loss journey.

 Also Read: Calcium: Functions, Food Sources, Supplements, Deficiencies And Toxicity